Vajram-And-Ravi

 • Critically compare the views of E.B.
 Tylor and Max Muller on Religion.

 While the UPSC can frame questions in various ways, there's a tendency for specific themes and topics to reappear across years.
-By analysing past question papers, you can identify frequently asked questions or those focusing on core sociological concepts mentioned in the syllabus.
+By analyzing past question papers, you can identify frequently asked questions or those focusing on core sociological concepts mentioned in the syllabus.
 This repetitive nature allows you to focus your preparation on frequently tested areas and develop strong analytical skills to address these themes effectively in the exam.

 • Critically examine the relevance of Durkheim’s views on religion in contemporary society.